 If you are an eligible former Prisoner of War (POW) or Victoria Cross (VC) recipient, DVA may pay your basic daily fee.
-You may also be exempt from paying a means tested care fee.
+You may also be exempt from paying some of the contributions based on your means assessment.

 You can find more information at dva.gov.au